fpt and WinFPT Reference Manual - Command-line Commands

 The functions called to carry out the divisions are:

-Where the numerator and denominator are of different data types and sizes, intrinsic function calls are inserted to convert the function arguments.
+Where the numerator and denominator are of different data types and sizes intrinsic function calls are inserted to convert the function arguments to the highest kind and to REAL if the other argument is REAL.

-The protected divide functions reside in the sub-directory fpt_lib below the main FPT directory, for example, C:\Program Files\SimCon\FPT37\fpt_lib for FPT version 3.7 on a Windows XP system with the default installation path.
+The protected divide functions reside in the sub-directory fpt_lib below the main fpt directory.
 Users may substitute their own functions to take actions appropriate to the application in use.

 The functions in the distributed library test the denominator against a criterion value.
 This is zero in the case of integer divisions and for real divisions is the appropriate Fortran parameter declared in the file pd_cmn.inc in the fpt_lib directory.
 If the magnitude of the denominator is equal to or less than the criterion, the function returns a signed result of magnitude defined by parameters in pd_cmn.inc.
 The real criteria and the integer and real results are: